NipponPa/cpe334se-finalproject/docs/adr/001-supabase-authentication-approach.md

 6. Ensure that "Sign up enabled" is toggled on
 7. Save the changes

+### Issue: Google OAuth not working
+**Description**: When attempting to sign in with Google, the OAuth flow fails.

+**Solution**: This error occurs when Google OAuth is not properly configured in the Supabase dashboard.
+To fix this:
+1. Go to your Supabase dashboard at https://supabase.com/dashboard
+2. Select your project
+3. Navigate to the "Authentication" section in the sidebar
+4. Click on "Settings" under Authentication
+5. Ensure that "Google" OAuth provider is enabled
+6. Add the redirect URI for your application (e.g., http://localhost:3000/auth/callback)
+7. Configure Google OAuth credentials in the Supabase authentication settings
+8. Save the changes

 **Prevention**: When setting up a new Supabase project, always verify that the required authentication providers are enabled in the dashboard.

 ## Consequences